NewLouwa/CookieTrading/README.md

 ## Fee System

 - Base fee: 20%
-- Reduction: -1% per trader
+- Each trader reduces fee by 1%
-- Example: With 5 traders, fee = 15%
-- Fees are calculated on the absolute value of profit/loss
-- All calculations are rounded to 2 decimal places for precision
+- Minimum fee: 1%
+- Applied to both profits and losses

 ## Data Persistence